 Applicants must be able to demonstrate ability in English and/or French, as determined by a formal language assessment (CELPIP, IELTS, or TEF).
 The test must be less than two years old when your application is postmarked.

-A minimum score equivalent to Canadian Language Benchmark (CLB) is required 4 in each skill.
+For applicants working at NOC Skill Level 0, A, or B: A minimum score equivalent to Canadian Language Benchmark (CLB) is required 5 in each skill.
 These requirements are lower than other popular immigration programs, such as the Federal Skilled Worker Class (FSWC).